FrancisBanville/ms_interpreting_probabilities/README.md

 ## We lack a clear understanding of probabilistic species interactions

-Yet, a precise definition of probabilistic interactions appears to be lacking, making the estimation and use of these data more difficult.
+We still lack a precise definition of probabilistic interactions, which makes the estimation and use of these data more difficult.
 In this manuscript, we aim to take a step back by outlining different ways in which probabilistic interactions are defined and used in network ecology.
 We distinguish two broad categories of probabilistic interaction networks that necessitate distinct
 approaches: local networks describing probabilities of realized interactions,